 3 Steps To New Food Truck Marketing

 - Build buzz on social media prior to launch.
-Regular social media posts (Facebook, Twitter and Instagram) about the progress of your food truck are key to getting and the attention of potential customers.
-Consider posting pictures showing progress, like the wrap or kitchen being installed in your truck, the staff uniforms, menu reveals, staff prepping food the day before opening, etc. Although these may seem like mundane updates to you, it’s a great way to build anticipation to your food truck’s opening.
+Regular social media posts about the progress of your food truck are key to getting and the attention of potential customers.
+Consider posting pictures showing progress, like the wrap or kitchen being installed in your truck.
+Share pictures of staff uniforms, menu reveals, staff prepping food the day before opening, etc. Although these may seem like mundane updates to you, it’s a great way to build anticipation to your opening.

 - Use existing social platforms.
-A cross promotional campaign can attract the eyes of those already committed to you and your food truck brand, if not you are coming from the restaurant industry.
+A cross promotional campaign can attract the eyes of those already committed to you and your food truck brand.
 Consider going to Facebook Pages of the cities you will be working in to suggest Liking your new food truck’s Facebook page to be entered to win a $25 gift card.

 - Start revenue streams before your truck opens.
 Promote your food truck’s gift cards prior to the opening via Facebook posts and enabled your food truck Fans to purchase them right on Facebook via a Facebook Tab.